vn2706/Multiple-Disease-Prediction-System/README.md

 streamlit run "C:\Users\Krishna\Downloads\DISEASE\website.py"

-The above command helps deploy the Streamlit web-app using the localhost.
+The above command helps deploy the Streamlit web-app using the localhost.</p>

-_Making the app public-_ Streamlit's Community Cloud and Streamlit Share provide a provision for deploying the app using Streamlit Cloud.
+<p align="justify"> _Making the app public-_ Streamlit's Community Cloud and Streamlit Share provide a provision for deploying the app using Streamlit Cloud.
 The app is deployed on Streamlit Share.
 The Streamlit Share platform makes use of GitHub repositories.
 During runtime, the app fetches/pulls the necessary files in order to render the application.
 The platform instantaneously downloads the libraries that have been utilized in our application.
-The libraries along with their corresponding versions have been mentioned in the requirements.txt file.
+The libraries along with their corresponding versions have been mentioned in the requirements.txt file. </p>

-**The app is available publicly using the link:** https://chiragradhakrishna43-7-multiple-disease-predict-symptoms-hkn9sw.streamlit.app/</p>
+**The app is available publicly using the link:** https://chiragradhakrishna43-7-multiple-disease-predict-symptoms-hkn9sw.streamlit.app/